soccergame/mincepie/README.md

 I have used it to perform feature extractions on ImageNet and it works pretty well for our research use.
 But it may or may not fit your use case.

-To see more documentation read [the project page](http://yangqing.github.io/mincepie/) (currently under construction).
+To see more documentation read [the wiki](https://github.com/Yangqing/mincepie/wiki) (currently under construction).